-If the incident requires activation of the AEOC, Airport Manager, or in his absence the Airport Operations Officer shall act as the AEOC Manager.
-The AEOC Manager is responsible for command and control of all airport personnel and agencies during emergency situations on Charles Kirkconnell International Airport.
+If the incident requires activation of the AEOC, the Cayman Islands Airports Authority CEO, or in his absence the Chief Airport Operations Officer, Chief of Security or Chief Safety Management Officer (in that order) shall act as the AEOC Manager.
+The AEOC Manager is responsible for command and control of all airport personnel and agencies during emergency situations on Owen Roberts International Airport.
 He or she will exercise over-all coordination of emergency situations from the AEOC up to the point of exhausting airport resources.
 In the event of the NEOC being activated the AEOC Manager will nominate a new AEOC Manager from the CIAA management team to run the AEOC and will relocate to the NEOC to act as the airport liaison for the NEOC Manager.
-Upon initial notification by the AOCC/ASRC Officer of an incident on the airport- possible EOC Managers emergency radios should be turned on, operation verified and set to scan.
+Upon initial notification by the AOCC/ASRC Officer of an incident on the airport-possible EOC Managers emergency radios should be turned on, operation verified and set to scan.
 All efforts should be made to give AOCC/ASRC Officer the best estimate on travel time to get to the AEOC.
 Upon arrival at the AEOC the order of precedence stated above should be used to determine AEOC Manager assignment.
 Once assignment is agreed by all parties a log should be created and the first entry to show name of AEOC Manager.
 Details in this log should be visible to all AEOC members via flip charts, boards or overhead projectors and it should be used to keep a chronological record of all response activities.
 At this point the AEOC Manager will receive a preliminary brief from the AOCC/ASRC Officer as to the capabilities of the AEOC.